eclipse-tractusx/tractusx-sdk-services/dt-pull-service/docs/documentation.md

 ### /shell-descriptors/
 Method: GET Description: Retrieves shell descriptors from the partner's DTR.
 Returns: A JSON object containing shell descriptor details.

+### /send-feedback/
+Method: Post Description: Sends a feedback about the result of the feedback validation.
+Returns: JSON information, if the feedback was accepted.

 ## 6. Developing
 Install poetry